Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-15-Eighty-Percent-Python-Cheetsheet.md

 ## Expression and Statement

-Expressions are something which evalutes to a value.
+Expressions are something which evaluates to a value.
 ~~~~
 # 10 + 3 is a expression as it evaluates to 13
 10 + 3 #13